eferri65/Getting-and-Cleaning-Data/README.md

 Computing the inverse of a square matrix can be done with the `solve` function in R. For example, if `X` is a square invertible matrix, then `solve(X)` returns its inverse.

-For this assignment, assume that the matrix supplied is always invertible.

-In order to complete this assignment, you must do the following:

 1. Fork the GitHub repository containing the stub R files at [https://github.com/rdpeng/ProgrammingAssignment2](https://github.com/rdpeng/ProgrammingAssignment2)